 We acknowledge that the process of university admissions has traditionally been a method of gatekeeping that disproportionately excludes certain populations.
 Therefore, we strive to be as equitable as possible in admissions procedures and considerations.
 Applicants are reviewed holistically, and lack of one of the listed requirements may not necessarily disqualify an applicant.
 If you have questions about the admission requirements or advice on how to put together application materials, please don't hesitate to ask.

 Application requirements include:

-Three years of professional, advocacy, or volunteer experience in arts or cultural organizations.
+- Three years of professional, advocacy, or volunteer experience

 Note: The GRE (Graduate Record Examination) is NOT required.